denisecodes/CV/README.md

 - I convinced and hired candidates for startups, helping them to further progress in their tech career
 - I worked closely with hiring managers to find qualified team members for their team
 - I contributed to regular sourcing sessions for roles my team member's were hiring
-- I participated to a [Customer Spotlight Article](https://medium.com/acelr8/customer-spotlight-hiring-with-checkly-489bfdfd8c60) when I worked for [Checkly](https://www.checklyhq.com)
+- I participated in a [Customer Spotlight Article](https://medium.com/acelr8/customer-spotlight-hiring-with-checkly-489bfdfd8c60) when I worked for [Checkly](https://www.checklyhq.com)

  #### Project management